Build or buy? The case for outsourcing recruitment in times of uncertainty.

 People drive competitive advantage, so it is crucial to have the right model in place to acquire, develop and retain talent.
 In the decade preceding the global financial crisis, we saw a sharp increase in the number of firms investing in building internal recruitment capability.
-Globally, large in-house teams of well remunerated talent acquisition, employer brand and strategic sourcing experts have become the norm, with recruitment recognised as a strategic enabler of business growth and success, rather than a secondary HR task.

 Applying a commercial lens to recruitment outsourcing

-Outsourcing recruitment strategy and delivery is not a new concept.
-Recruitment process outsourcing (RPO) has been one of the fastest growing forms of business process outsourcing in the last 20 years, recognised for its speed of implementation and efficacy; in particular it ability to deliver value in terms of expertise, flexibility, and productivity (Collings & Wood, 2009).
+Recruitment process outsourcing (RPO) has been one of the fastest growing forms of business process outsourcing in the last 20 years, recognised for its speed of implementation and efficacy; in particular, its ability to deliver value in terms of expertise, flexibility and productivity.

 In recent years, as RPO customers focus more heavily on employer branding, user experience and how talent acquisition can support broader business objectives such as diversity and inclusion, the commercial benefits of RPO have been somewhat less important.